Types of accounts

 Old NISA : Junior NISA

-As of 2021 the Junior NISA allows 0.8 MJPY of purchase per year, for children under 20.
-Is is planned to end in 2023.
+As of 2021 the Junior NISA allowed 0.8 MJPY of purchase per year, for children under 20.
+It ended in 2023.
 Funds held in the Junior NISA will remain tax free until the child turns 18.

 Unlike the regular and tsumitate NISA, the Junior account cannot move between providers and money cannot be taken out before 18 years old in principle.